easy-model-fusion/docs/source/installation.rst

     **Python Requirements**

-    EMF CLI requires `Python <https://www.python.org/downloads>`_ version 3.10 or above.
+    EMF CLI requires `Python <https://www.python.org/downloads>`_ We suggest you to use version 3.11, that was used for development and testing.
+We cannot ensure that other python versions will work.
 You also need to add it to the PATH.

 Install EMF Command Line Interface
 ----------------------------------